 Next, status screens appear that show the progress of your Visual Studio installation.

 After the new workloads and components are installed, click Launch.

-If you don't want to use the handy Workloads feature to customize your Visual Studio installation, you can do so by installing individual components instead.
-To do this, click the Individual components option from the Visual Studio Installer, select what you want, and then follow the prompts.
+If you don't want to use the Workloads feature to customize your Visual Studio installation, you can do so by installing individual components instead.
+To select individual components, click the Individual components option from the Visual Studio Installer, select what you want, and then follow the prompts.

 Step 6 - Install language packs (Optional)